 An article by Robert Mazur

-Robert Mazur, a federal agent for 27 years, is a court-certified expert in money laundering related matters in both the U.S. and Canada.
-He is the New York Times best-selling author of “The Infiltrator,” a memoir about the first half of his life undercover as a money launderer within Pablo Escobar’s Medellin Cartel, and was an executive producer of the film by the same name.
-His new book, “The Betrayal,” is a memoir about his final undercover assignment, a deep dive into Colombia’s Cali Cartel and Panama’s underworld that nearly cost him his life.
+Robert Mazur, a federal agent for 27 years, is a court-certified expert in money laundering-related matters in both the U.S. and Canada.
+He is the New York Times best-selling author of “The Infiltrator,” a memoir of his life undercover as a money launderer within the underworld, and was an executive producer of the film by the same name.
 He is president of KYC Solutions, a company that provides speaking, training, consulting and expert witness services globally.

 Drawing on deep subject matter expertise and our many customer and partner relationships globally we deliver valuable insights through weekly KYC newsletters, white papers, podcasts and events.Explore the Knowledge Hub